-If you or someone you love uses retail therapy, and you really can’t afford it (or do it too often), there are plenty of ways to manage the emotional spending.
+If you or someone you love uses retail therapy, and you really can’t afford it (or do it too often), there are plenty of ways to manage emotional spending triggers.

-But the most important thing is recognizing that spending is how you cope and then having a desire to do something about it.
+But the most important thing is recognizing that making an emotional purchase is how you try to cope and then having a desire to do something about it.

 Here are some things you can try to help limit how often you use retail therapy or how much you spend.

 Before you head to the mall or start online shopping the next time you’re feeling bad or processing difficult emotions, commit to going through what you already have.

 Cleaning out your closets might not bring you happiness, but finding impulsive purchases with the tags still on them is a good reminder of why you’re cleaning.
 It will help remind you that the item isn’t what made you happy.

 2. Clarify your short- and long-term financial goals.

 You may have plenty of goals “swimming” around in your head, so put them down on paper and post them where you can see them each day.